BradRollings96/Word-Square/README.md

 ### Word Finder

-The way the word finder works is passing an array list of characters the user has provided into a function named `findWords`
+The way the word finder starts is passing an array list of characters the user has provided into a function named `findWords`, it then precedes to do the steps below

 #### Application Flow
 Here is an example of how this application works, given the two arrays below: